h311d1n3r/Cerberus/README.md

 1. You need to have python3, cargo and the binutils package installed on your system.
 2. Install pyinstaller and lief using `pip3 install package_name`.
 3. Clone the repository.
-4. Build the tool using `pyinstaller src/cerberus.py src/*.py --onefile --clean`
+4. Build the tool using `pyinstaller src/cerberus.py src/*.py --onefile --clean`.
 5. Add the generated `dist` directory to your path using `PATH=$PATH:~/path/to/the/repo/dist`.

 <a name="how"/>